giswqs/geebook/_sources/chapters/01_introduction.md

 ## What is geemap

-GEE provides both JavaScript and Python APIs for making computational requests to the Earth Engine servers.
-Compared with the comprehensive [documentation](https://developers.google.com/earth-engine) and interactive IDE (i.e., GEE JavaScript Code Editor) of the GEE JavaScript API, the GEE Python API has relatively little documentation and limited functionality for visualizing results interactively.
+GEE provides users with both JavaScript and Python APIs for making computational requests to the Earth Engine servers.
+While the GEE JavaScript API has robust [documentation](https://developers.google.com/earth-engine) and an interactive IDE (i.e., [GEE JavaScript Code Editor](https://code.earthengine.google.com)), the GEE Python API has relatively limited functionality for visualizing results interactively, and there is a lack of documentation.
 The **geemap** Python package was created to fill this gap {cite}`Wu2020-br`.
 It is built upon a number of open-source Python libraries, such as the [earthengine-api](https://pypi.org/project/earthengine-api), [folium](https://python-visualization.github.io/folium), [ipyleaflet](https://github.com/jupyter-widgets/ipyleaflet), and [ipywidgets](https://github.com/jupyter-widgets/ipywidgets).
 Geemap enables users to analyze and visualize Earth Engine datasets interactively within a Jupyter environment with minimal coding (see {numref}`ch01_geemap_gui`).

 **Geemap** is intended for students and researchers, who would like to utilize the Python ecosystem of diverse libraries and tools to explore Google Earth Engine.
 It is also designed for existing GEE users who would like to transition from the GEE JavaScript API to the Python API.
 Geemap provides an interactive graphical user interface for converting GEE JavaScripts to Python scripts without coding.
 It can save users a lot of time and effort by providing a simple interface for exploring and visualizing Earth Engine datasets.